Financial fundamentals: Understanding insurance

 Provides a death benefit to the business after an unexpected death of a top executive.

-A buy-sell agreement is contract between business owners that states what will happen if one of the co-owners dies or leaves the business.
+A buy-sell agreement is a contract between business owners that states what will happen if one of the co-owners dies or leaves the business.
 Some buy-sell agreements include life insurance and the other owners use the death benefit to purchase the deceased owner's part of the business.

 Most businesses have a plan for passing ownership on to others when current owners leave the business.
 When an owner dies, the new owners use the life insurance death benefit to buy out the deceased owner's part of the business.